m00racle/newPong/docs/docs.md

 Note to self: Lua function does not support parameter assignment and thus no default function parameter values.
 So simple a Lua programming language is it has no fancy features even on its syntatic function feature.
 I just have to live with it.
 One thing I must remember is to always read the documentation because the sequence of the parameter values inputs are important!

+NOTE: When add arguments to the Lua fucntion parameters we cannot use direct assignment such as function(param1 = arg1, param3=arg3).
+Instead we can only put it in order of the parameters are specified in function specification.
+Those parameters that left behind will be set having the value of **nil** (null).